open-keychain/open-keychain.github.io/faq/index.md

 ## Why is OpenKeychain's database not password protected?

-Your keys are already encrypted with their passphrase - that's the reason you have to input it for every crypto operation.
+Your keys are already encrypted with their password - that's the reason you have to input it for every crypto operation.
-There is no point in encrypting those keys again with another password, so password protecting the entire database would only protect the list of public keys.
+There is no point in encrypting those keys again with another password, so password protecting the entire database would only protect the list of keys which are not yours.
 If this is important to you, consider using [full disk encryption](https://source.android.com/devices/tech/security/encryption/).

+## Why is my password requested when I backup my keys?

+It is not required cryptographically, but prevents simple stealing of your keys.

 ## Everyone can delete my keys.
-Why is there no passphrase request before?
+Why is there no password request before?

 Anyone who can physically access your device can simply delete the app data from Android OS.
-Also, asking for a passphrase before delete would prevent you from deleting keys where you forgot your passphrase
+Also, asking for a password before delete would prevent you from deleting keys where you forgot your password

-## Why is my passphrase requested when I backup my keys?
-It is not required cryptographically, but prevents simple stealing of your keys.

 ## I have more than one subkey capable of singing.
 Which one is selected when signing with this OpenPGP key?